 Here‘s a summary:

-But nothing is easy about travelling in Africa, so its up to you whether you‘ll let Kilimanjaro beat you.
+But nothing is easy about traveling in Africa, so it's up to you whether you‘ll let Kilimanjaro beat you.

 If you do get to the top, take some time to enjoy it and give yourself a pat on the back!
 You’ll only stand on the peak for a few minutes, so take them all in.

-The Roof of Africa is a beautiful place and as you look out over the plains of the Serengeti, the bushland of Tsavo and the peaks of Mount Kenya and Mt Meru, you‘ll know why East Africa is a magical place.
+The Roof of Africa is a beautiful place and as you look out over the plains of the Serengeti, the bushland of Tsavo and the peaks of Mount Kenya and Mt Meru, you’ll know why East Africa is a magical place that every real traveler should experience once.

 One reason you‘ll make it to the top is the crew you have around you.
 Your Maasai or Chugga guides will get you there and keep you smiling the whole way.

 Kilimanjaro‘s guides are some of the nicest people in the world – true Africans!
-You‘ll give them your life at the end of this journey.
+You'd give them your life at the end of this journey.

 But instead, here are three tips for making the experience better.